aaronfagan/chrome-cli/README.md

 If you would like to modify the default home page URL coded into these commands, open the desired file and modify the `HOME_URL` variable to suit your liking.

 # Usage
-Using Chrome as an example, in terminal run the following to achieve the described results:
+Using Chrome as an example, in terminal run the following commands to achieve the described results:
-- `chrome` - If browser is already open, creates a new tab at the coded default home page URL.
+- `chrome` If browser is already open, creates a new tab at the coded default home page URL.
 If browser not open, opens browser to your browser default home page.
-- `chrome .` - Opens a new browser tab at your current folder location.
+- `chrome .` Opens a new browser tab at your current folder location.
-- `chrome /some/folder` - Opens a new browser tab at the specified folder location.
+- `chrome /some/folder` Opens a new browser tab at the specified folder location.
-- `chrome /some/file.html` - Opens a new browser tab at the specified file.
+- `chrome /some/file.html` Opens a new browser tab at the specified file.

 # License
 This project is licensed under the [GNU General Public License](LICENSE).